rafalp/misago_docker/README.md

 - overwrite your current `media` directory with one from archive.
 - load the `database.sql` to `psql`, overwriting existing database tables with ones from file.

-**NOTE:** because restoration process can be considered descructive, you should backup any existing data if you are restoring the site that has data you may want to recover if something goes wrong.
+**NOTE:** because restoration process can be considered descructive, you should backup existing data if you are restoring the site that has any data you may want to recover if something goes wrong.

 After you've restored from backup, it's good idea to follow up with `./appctl rebuild` to rebuild Misago image, giving it's application container a chance to rebuild filesystem caches.

 ### Daily backup

 `./appctl setup` enables daily backup by default.
 This backup is defined in `cron` script inside Misago container, and is ran *before* all other maintenance tasks, providing fallback point in case that maintenance deletes something you **really** didn't want to delete.
+Automatic backup files names start with `auto-` and are deleted automatically after 21 days.

 You can switch daily backup on and off using `./appctl dailybackup`.

 ### Creating custom backup archives

-You can easily prepare your own backup archives for use with `./appctl restore`.
+You can create your own backup archives for use with `./appctl restore`.

 Start off with creating a directory, `mybackup` for instance.
 Create the following files and directories inside of it: